 Indeed, many readers could argue that several FMCG brands have achieved personalisation in-store via their product packaging.
 You only need to look on Etsy to find a range of personalised products you buy with your name or face on them.
 Coke’s Share a Coke campaign took mass customisation to new levels when adding various names to their bottle sleeves.
 Dairy Milk also ran a similar campaign with various names on the packaging of Dairy Milk bars.

 It is not enough to print packaging with every name under the sun on it.
 Different parts of the world will have different most popular names.
 And even beyond that, different parts of the country will have different, more popular names.
-For example, parts of major cities in the UK have hugely diverse populations, with native European, North American, African, Asian and South American populations, while rural countryside will typically be less diverse with fewer minority cultures.
+For example, parts of major cities in the UK have hugely diverse populations, with European, North American, African, Asian and South American populations, while rural countryside will typically be less diverse with fewer minority cultures.
 This cultural variation requires targeted allocation of merchandise.

 While I’m sure these campaigns will continue occasionally, we should not be surprised that personalised naming has predominantly shifted to the Coke store online.
 Indeed, personalisation on this scale will feel out of reach for many retailers and brands.
 Or perhaps not worth the expense.

 Instead, we can focus on the localisation part of this.